uikit/uikit-site/docs/pages/utility.md

 ## Logo

 With the new `.uk-logo` class you can easily define your logo, for example within your navbar.
+Add the `.uk-light` class from the [Inverse component](inverse.md) when displaying the image on dark backgrounds, so that its color will automatically be inverted for better visibility.

 ```html
 <a class="uk-logo" href=""></a>